Sirhurryup/UX-Research-Charter-Booking-Case-Study/README.md

 - Analyze patterns using grounded theory
 - Identify key friction points and opportunity areas
 - Translate findings into design strategy

+---
+## Key Hyopthesis
+I suspect that users are not primarily seeking fishing itself, but a broader experience (e.g., social connection, novelty, or relazation), and that current offerings may not clearly communicate this value, leading to hesitation in booking a fishing charter.